flowplayer/flowplayer-mpegdash/README.md

 [dash.js sample player](http://dashif.org/reference/players/javascript/v1.5.1/samples/dash-if-reference-player/).

-*Caveat:* WebM-DASH streams are extremely unlikely to work correctly with dash.js - or any other available client library we know about.
-Hence the name of the plugin.
+*Caveat:* WebM-DASH streams are extremely unlikely to work correctly with dash.js - or any other available client library we know about. - Hence historically the name of the plugin Git repository.

 ### GPAC